YoussefRaad-mathecon/Seminar-Asset-Pricing-and-Financial-Markets/README.md

 # Seminar-Asset-Pricing-and-Financial-Markets

 Files containing code used throughout the paper.
-All the code was independently made for the purpose of this paper..
+All the code was independently made for the purpose of this paper.

 ## Integral Pricing Formula
 - Heston's original formula